GoogleCloudPlatform/professional-services/examples/gcs-to-bq-serverless-services/Readme.md

 # Ingesting GCS files to BigQuery using Cloud Functions and Serverless Spark

 In this solution, we build an approch to ingestion flat files (in GCS) to BigQuery using serverless technology.
+This solution might be not be performanct if you have frequent small files that lands to GCP.
 We use [Daily Shelter Occupancy](https://open.toronto.ca/dataset/daily-shelter-occupancy/) data in this example.
 Figure below shows an overall approach.
 Once the object is uploaded in the GCS bucket, a object notification is recevied by the Pub/Sub Topic.
 Pub/Sub Topic triggers a cloud function which then invokes the serverless spark.
 Any error during the cloud function invocation and serverless spark execution is send to dead letter topic.

 ![](docs/gcs2bq_serverless_spark.jpg)